Europe’s Alpine Transit

 Question: You guys mention cog railways, lifts, cable cars and funiculars.
 How do I tell these things apart?

 Answer: The alpine countries of Western Europe offer some of the most sophisticated public transport systems found anywhere in the world.
 Their systems include trains, buses, boats, cog railways, lifts, trams, gondolas, cable cars, and funiculars.
 While most people probably understand trains and buses, not everyone can identify cogs, trams and funiculars.
-Here’s a quick mountain transport primer.
+Here’s our quick mountain transport primer.

 We usually refer to a chairlift when we call something a lift, though the term is often used as a catch-all phrase for mechanized transport up and down a mountain slope.
 Skiers use chairlifts in winter, but hikers may also use them during the summer.
 By definition, a chairlift is a mechanized, cable-suspended, chair assembly.
 Chairlifts are fixed to a single cable, and the cable moves.